Car Insurance FAQs

 Can I pause my car insurance?

 No, you cannot pause your car insurance.
 You can cancel your cover, but you may be subject to cancellation fees if you do so outside your policy’s cooling-off period.
+If you are experiencing financial hardship, you can enquire about options with your insurer.

 If you’re cancelling your cover as you feel your current policy isn’t offering value for money, try our free comparison tool.
 In just minutes, you can compare a range of policies from some of Australia’s major providers to find cover that could fit your needs and budget.